Big Island Talk Story by Jan Wizinowich

 PictureBy NorthwestHawaiiNews

 “He waʽa he moku, he moku he waʽa.”
 There is no experience more powerful than being on a vessel in the middle of the ocean and realizing that control is an illusion and that the way forward lies in connection; connection to the elements, to the vessel and to the ʽohana gathered on the deck.
-The voyaging canoes provided a spark that ignited practitioners to action and they continue to be a metaphor and a floating classroom for the re-connection with cultural values and practices that sustained the ancestors.
+The voyaging canoes provided a spark that ignited practitioners to action and they continue to be a guiding star and a floating classroom for the re-connection with cultural values and practices of the ancestors.

-This year kites have taken flight at Waimea Middle School and Kanu o ka ʽĀina.
-Like the waʽa, the kite has ancient origins and like the waʽa symbolizes the return to the traditional practices and wisdom that have served humankind’s existence on earth.
+One of those practices is kite flying and this year kites have taken flight at Waimea Middle School and Kanu o ka ʽĀina.
 About two years ago, Pomai Bertelmann, seeming to channel the ancient spirits, drew the image of a kite as part of a design she was creating; it caused a spark that inspired her brother Kealiʽi, Pua Case and other members of the ʽohana waʽa to research the kite.
 According to Hawaiian spiritual beliefs, there are three kite forms: in the water, it is the sting ray; on top of the water the sail of the canoe and above the ocean the kite soars up to the inverted dome of the sky to navigate through the stars.

 Picture